MachinePhoenix/homepage/content/_index.md

           date_start: '2022-02-01'
           date_end: '2023-11-01'
           description: |2-
-              Advised by [Pro.
-Quanshi Zhang](http://qszhang.com/), my researches include:
+              Advised by [Prof. Quanshi Zhang](http://qszhang.com/), my researches include:

-              * Explaining the reasons behind the challenges in adversarial training(Submitted for AAAI 2024).
+              * Used high-dimensional matrix analysis to clarify the challenges in adversarial training.
+(Accepted by AAAI 2024)
-              * Dynamics of interactive learning.
+              * Derived the dynamics characteristics in interactive learning.
+(Preparing for submission)
-              * Robustness analysis of various complexity concepts.
+              * Designed experimental methods to analyze the robustness of various complexity concepts.

         - title: Machine Learning and Computer Vision Intern
           company: SunnyLab, SJTU